Start Your Washington LLC in just a Few Minutes

-By default, Washington LLCs are “pass through” tax entities.
+By default, Washington LLCs are “pass-through” tax entities.
 Any profits, losses, deductions, or credits pass through the LLC, and the member(s) report this information on personal federal income tax returns instead.

 - Multiple-Member LLC – After filling out a Form 1065 for the LLC, each member/owner receives a schedule K-1 and reports this information on their personal Form 1040s.
-The IRS taxes the members similarly to a partnership.
+The IRS taxes the members similar to a partnership.

 - Special Election – Some multi-member LLCs elect to be taxed as an S-Corp by completing Form 2553.
 For some businesses, this may help members lower self-employment tax rates.

-It is a very important to consult with an accounting professional to verify all federal, state, local, and sales tax requirements for your industry.
+It is very important to consult with an accounting professional to verify all federal, state, local, and sales tax requirements for your industry.
 Failure to file or errors in filing can lead to losses, penalties, and interest that reflect poorly on your tax record.

 - Simplifies accounting and bookkeeping for tax purposes, deductions, and in the event of an audit